Applying to the music major:

-Please be aware of the following University deadlines, and choose your audition method accordingly:
+Please be aware of the following University deadlines, and choose your audition date and method accordingly:

-*The university strongly suggests that all students apply for either early decision or early action consideration.
+*The university strongly suggests that freshmen applicants apply for early decision or early action consideration.

 All candidates: please choose your audition repertoire carefully, following the guidelines listed below.
 Each audition will take 12-15 minutes.
 Faculty may request scales and/or sight-reading as part of the audition.